pseudostripy/bbj_mod/README.md

 Not yet, no.

 ## Credit
-NEZ64 for the working dll example found at https://github.com/NEZ64/DarkSoulsOfflineLogoSkip.
+NEZ64 for a working .dll example found at https://github.com/NEZ64/DarkSoulsOfflineLogoSkip.
 B3LYP for the original baby jump mod code written as a Cheat Engine table and from which this dll is simply a conversion.